the-engine-room/library/_books/participatory-budgeting.md

 ●      [Shareabouts](https://pbcambridgefy18.herokuapp.com/page/guidelines) from Openplans (US)

 ## Conclusion

 Since the Porto Alegre government first engaged in participatory budgeting in 1989, the process and its worldwide popularity have grown.
 As participatory budgeting continues to evolve, we must consider if it is growing in a way that increases the breadth or depth of systemic impacts.
 As cities continue to experiment with participatory budgeting as a process, we look forward to seeing its values of an informed citizenry, the equitable redistribution of resources, and greater government efficiency and transparency become further entrenched in society.

 ## About

-This report was written by [Ruth Miller](https://ruthmiller.net), through the generous support of [The Engine Room](https://theengineroom.org).
-We would especially like to recognize the two organizations that inspired this work, [WRI Brasil Cidades Sustentaveis](www.WRIcidades.org) through Daniely Votto and to the Municipality of Zarate, Argentina through Jorge Llaguno and Gala Garrido.
+This report was written by [Ruth Miller](https://ruthmiller.net).
+We would like to recognise Jorge Llaguno and Gala Garrido of the Municipality of Zarate, Argentina who sparked this work by reaching out for light touch support; and Daniely Votto of [WRI Brasil Cidades Sustentaveis](www.WRIcidades.org).
 Special thanks to the work of the following people and organisations for their contributions to this space.

 * [Tiago Peixoto](https://twitter.com/participatory?lang=en), Senior Public Sector Specialist at the World Bank's Governance Global Practice
 * [David Cabo](https://twitter.com/dcabo?lang=en), Director at the Fundación Ciudadana Civio